Amphiphile

-In chemistry, an amphiphile (from Greek αμφις (amphis) 'both' and φιλíα (philia) 'love, friendship'), or amphipath, is a chemical compound possessing both hydrophilic (water-loving, polar) and lipophilic (fat-loving, nonpolar) properties.
-Such a compound is called amphiphilic or amphipathic.
-Amphiphilic compounds include surfactants and detergents.
-The phospholipid amphiphiles are the major structural component of cell membranes.
+In chemistry, an amphiphile (from Greek αμφις (amphis) 'both' and φιλíα (philia) 'love, friendship'), also referred to as an amphipath, is a dipolar chemical compound possessing both hydrophilic (water-loving, polar) and lipophilic (fat-loving, nonpolar) properties within the same molecule.
+Such compound is called amphiphilic or amphipathic.
+This dipolar characteristic implies the existence of different chemical groups forming spatially segregated regions with contrasting surface polarity.
+Amphiphilic compounds include surfactants, detergents, block copolymers, and Janus particles.

+In aqueous solutions, amphiphiles are able to self-assemble to form a wide range of supramolecular structures, including micelles, lamellae, nanofibers, and biological membranes.

-Amphiphiles are the basis for a number of areas of research in chemistry and biochemistry, notably that of lipid polymorphism.
+Phospholipid amphiphiles constitute a significant class of biological amphiphiles composed of a polar-phosphate based head group and two hydrophobic fatty acid chains.
+Phospholipid bilayers are the major structural component of cell membranes, and serve as the basis for a number of research areas including chemistry and biochemistry, notably that of lipid polymorphism.

-Organic compounds containing hydrophilic groups at both ends of the molecule are called bolaamphiphilic.
-The micelles they form in the aggregate are prolate.
+Organic compounds containing hydrophilic groups at both ends of the molecule are called bolaamphiphiles.
+They are distinguished from the conventional head-tail amphiphiles by the prolate geometry of the micelles they form in aggregation.

 Structure

 The lipophilic group is typically a large hydrocarbon moiety, such as a long chain of the form CH_{3}(CH_{2})_{n}, with n > 4.

+The shape of an amphiphile in relation to the self-assembled peptide structure.
+Shows each corresponding molecular structure and aggregate curvature.

 The hydrophilic group falls into one of the following categories: